 Sound travels in waves through the air like waves through water.
 The higher the wave, the greater its power.
-The greater the number of waves a sound has, the greater is its frequency or pitch.
+The greater the number of waves a sound has, the greater ic its frequency or pitch.
+The strength of sound, or sound level, is measured

 The strength of sound, or sound level, is measured in decibels (dB).
-The frequency is measured in Hertz (Hz) (cycles per second).
+The frequency is measured in Hortz (Hz) (cycles per second).
 However, the human ear does not hear all frequencies.
-Our normal hearing ranges from 20 Hz to 20,000 Hz or, roughty, from the lowest note on a great pipe organ to the highest note on a violin
+Our normal hearing ranges from 20 Hz to 20,000 Hz or, roughly, from the lowest note on a great pipe organ to the highest note on a violin.